 The Company arranges a question and answer session in the annual general meeting for shareholders and media to communicate directly with Chairman and senior management.
-The Company also arranges a product display at the annual general meeting venue to update shareholders on the latest products strategy of the Company, if practicable.

-2017 Annual General Meeting
+2018 Annual General Meeting

-The annual general meeting of the Company held on July 6, 2017 (the "2017 Annual General Meeting") was attended by, among others, the CEO, Chief Financial Officer, chairpersons of the Audit Committee, Compensation Committee and Nomination and Governance Committee or his/her delegates, the Lead Independent Director and representatives of the external auditor PwC to answer questions raised by shareholders at the meeting.
+The annual general meeting of the Company held on July 5, 2018 (the "2018 Annual General Meeting") was attended by, among others, the CEO, Chief Financial Officer, chairpersons of the Audit Committee, Compensation Committee and Nomination and Governance Committee or his/ her delegates, the Lead Independent Director and representatives of the external auditor PwC to answer questions raised by shareholders at the meeting.